0 Items in Your Cart

 Political consultants usually work independently, or as members of consulting firms, and contract with individuals.
 Political consultants are involved in producing radio and TV ads, writing campaign plans, and developing themes for these campaigns.
 A theme may focus on a specific issue or on the differences between the client and the opponent.
 Their client may be new to the political arena or someone established looking to maintain an office.
 They conduct polls and surveys to gauge public opinion and to identify their client's biggest competition.
 Political consultants advise their clients in the best ways to use the media.
 In addition to TV and radio, the Internet has proven important to politicians.
 Consultants launch campaign Web sites and also chase down rumors that spread across the Internet.
 A consultant may be hired for an entire campaign, or may be hired only to produce an ad, or to come up with a sound bite (or catchy quote) for the media.

 Negative campaigning, also known as "mudslinging" or smear campaigns, has, unfortunately, become a normal part of the election campaign process that communications managers and press secretaries must effectively deal with.
-In his 2008 presidential election campaign, Barack Obama had to address claims regarding his U.S. citizenship, his religion, and his association with Bill Ayers, a radical activist in the late '60s and early '70s who is now a professor at the University of Illinois at Chicago.
-The "Fight the Smears" Web site (http://www.fightthesmears.com) was launched to tackle right-wing smears.
+In his 2008 presidential election campaign, Barack Obama had to address claims regarding his U.S. citizenship, his religion, and his association with Bill Ayers, a radical activist in the late '60s and early '70s who served as a professor at the University of Illinois at Chicago until retiring in 2010.